ashydashysoflashy/BookSwap/README.md

 This should have installed all the needed dependencies for running the project and should have given the you access to the databases and services being used

 ## Running the Project
+To run the project both backend and frontend commands must be ran.
 1. Navigate to the backend folder using your terminal and run the following command:
     ```
     npm run dev